About this listing

 Press the red button over your head after you come out of the Lincoln Tunnel.

-From all three airports, take the Airporter bus (5 am to 11:30 pm only, approx $15.00) to Port Authority, then get the bus (above) to my house. (website hidden)
+TO and FROM all three AIRPORTS: take the airport express bus ($16.00) to Port Authority, then get the bus (above) to my house. w(URL HIDDEN) for JFK and LaGuardia.

 Kitchen, bathroom, large back porch.
 Bathroom has sink, toilet, shower and tub.
 The back porch is covered and very nice to sit out in the spring, summer, and fall.
 You can smoke only on the porch.